 Sure you want to use Magic Erasers?

 The tile and grout cleaning photo shown is the job that was cleaned with safe indoor products as you can clearly see a “night and day difference” The picture clearly shows grout cleaner.
 Why do some people want to push the issue to a “terrible job with terrible results…”???

-The first call for cleaning tile and grout should be to a professional tile and grout cleaning service with over 20 years in the industry with safe and effective solutions to filthy grout.
+The first call for cleaning tile and grout should be to a professional tile and grout cleaning service with over 20 years in the industry with safe and effective solutions to clean filthy grout.